-CFM HOLDINGS LIMITED IMPORTANT Company Registration No. 200003708R (Incorporated In The Republic of Singapore)) In light of the current COVID-19 measures in Singapore, shareholders will not be able to attend the AGM in person.
-Instead, alternative arrangements set out in the Notice of AGM have been put in place to allow members to participate at the AGM.
-Shareholder (whether individual or corporate) who wish to vote on any or all of the resolutions at the AGM must appoint PROXY FORM (Please see notes overleaf before completing this Form) Chairman of the AGM as their proxy to do so on their behalf, by giving specific instructions as to voting, or abstentions from voting, failing which the appointment of Chairman of the AGM as proxy for the AGM will be treated as invalid.
-For investors who have used their CDF/SRS monies to buy the Company's shares, this Proxy Form is not valid for use and shall be ineffective for all intents and purposes if used or purported to be used by them.
-3. CPF or SRS investors who wish to appoint the Chairman of the AGM as their proxy to vote on their behalf should contact their respective Agents Banks or SRS Operators at least seven (7) working daysby 10.00 a.m. on Monday, 19 October 2020, before the AGM to specify voting instructions and to ensure that their votes are submitted.
-I/We (Full Name) (NRIC no./Passport No./Company No.)
+- In light of the current COVID-19 measures in Singapore, shareholders will not be able to attend the AGM in person.
+Instead, alternative arrangements set out in the Notice of AGM have been put in place to allow members to participate at the AGM. - 2.
+Shareholders who wish to vote on any or all of the resolutions at the AGM must appoint Chairman of the AGM as their proxy to do so on their behalf. - For investors who have used their CDF/SRS monies to buy the Company's shares, this Proxy Form is not valid for use and shall be ineffective for all intents and purposes if used or purported to be used by them. - 4.
+CDF or SRS investors who wish to appoint the Chairman of the AGM as their proxy to vote on their behalf should contact their respective Agents Banks or SRS Operators at least seven (7) working days by 10.00 a.m. on 19 October 2021, before the AGM to specify voting instructions and to ensure that their votes are submitted.

+I/We, (Name) NRIC no./Passport No./Company No of (Full Address)